rumpelstilzchen/SR/README.txt

 incomplete bunch of isolated components we're implementing.
 The following documentation is meant for developers:

-You'll need maven, sbt and mysql (and of course git) to compile and test SR.
+You'll need maven, sbt and postgresql (and of course git) to compile and test SR.

 Akka has to be trunk for the remote actors to work properly: